-4) Continue to add chocolate little by little until the chocolate reaches 27 -28C.
+Continue to add chocolate, little by little, until the chocolate reaches 27 - 28 C.

-Briefly put chocolate back on the double boiler until temperature comes back up to a working temperature of 31C.
+Briefly put chocolate back on the double boiler until temperature comes back up to a working temperature of 31 C.

-Once chocolate begins to get dull on the surface but is not fully set, score the chocolate in triangles.
+Once chocolate begins to get dull on the surface but is not fully set, you can start to make different shapes with it.

 Gently arrange on your cake.
 Sophisticated and elegant!